 smartgeber Logo

-Explore the intriguing history behind the word 'pumpkin'.
-Learn about its linguistic roots, historical influences, and how its name evolved over time.
+Explore the intriguing origins of the word 'pumpkin'.
+Learn about its historical and cultural background, and how its name has evolved over time.

 Why is a pumpkin called a pumpkin?